datacite/blog/source/posts/eating-your-own-dog-food.html.md

 We can reuse all these metadata when generating DataCite metadata, using the tags as `subjects`.

-The default metadata are metadata that always stay the same for the blog, such as `publisher`, `HostingInstitution` or `rights`.
+The default metadata are metadata that always stay the same for the blog, such as `publisher`, `HostingInstitution` and `rights`.
 We can store them in a site-wide configuration file.
 We can also assume reasonable defaults that can be overridden in the YAML front matter, e.g. `resourceType` (we use [BlogPosting](https://schema.org/BlogPosting) with `resourceTypeGeneral` Text) and `version`.
 We store more information about authors outside the blog post, including `givenName`, `familyName` and `nameIdentifier` (we now show the ORCID ID of every blog author at the bottom of the post).

-Finally, there are metadata that we can automatically extract from the blog post, and we are currently doing this for the `description` and `relatedIdentifiers`.
+Finally, there are metadata that we can automatically extract from the blog post, and we are currently doing this for the `description` and `relatedIdentifier`.
 This blog uses Pandoc and BibTex to generate the references section at the end, and we can fetch this information and convert it into the format needed for `relatedIdentifier`.

 Taken together we can provide all metadata that are *required* or *recommended* in the Metadata Schema documentation [-@https://doi.org/10.5438/0012], and we can do this without any extra effort for the author.